NWinocur/nomination_predictor/README.md

 A project created for presentation at the end of 4geeks' Data Science and Machine Learning cohort Miami-ds-10

-This project does the following:
+This project's notebooks shall perform the following:

-1. Scrapes the US Courts website for HTML pages containing information about judicial vacancies.
-The pages are specified via `config.py`
-2. Parses those year-level pages to look for links to month-level pages.
-3. Follows those links to the month-level pages to look for their links to HTML tables and/or PDFs of Judicial Vacancy data, Judicial Emergency data, and Judicial Confirmation data.
-4. Downloads those pages in their original file format to `data/external`
-5. Normalizes malformed HTML tables (such as from January 2001) into more-readable tables.
-6. Restructures pertinent HTML tables into dataframes.
-This is the primary responsibility of `dataset.py`
-7. Stores that information in a raw data folder.
-By default, `config.py` specifies that these CSV files are stored in `data/raw`.
-Despite the name "CSV" the data uses a different character as a delimiter because characters such as `,` and `.` and `-` and `/` are ubiquitous throughout the original source's fields.
-8. Reads in those raw data files to build a pandas dataframe or dataframes to use as input for data cleaning.
-9. Cleans the data to uniquely identify vacancy incidents and tidy away duplicates.
-This is the primary responsibility of `data_cleaning.py`
-10. Feature-engineers data not existing in the raw data, but which is necessary for training a machine learning model.
-This is the primary responsibility of `features.py`
+Notebook 0 shall:

+1. Call `dataset.py` to either look for and use already-downloaded Federal Court information from the Federal Judicial Center (FJC), or if no such data is found (or if the input arg to force a data refresh is specified), download it with the help of `fjc_data.py`.
+The URLs to the FJC excel spreadsheets and CSV files are specified via `config.py`.
+Any data saved by `dataset.py` shall be saved to `data/external`.
+2. Call `dataset.py` to either look for and use already-downloaded Congress information from the US Congress API, or if no such data is found (or if the input arg to force a data refresh is specified), download it using the API key specified via environment variable `CONGRESS_API_KEY`.
+3. Convert the cached or downloaded data -- with as few changes to their values as feasible just yet -- into dataframe(s), which is then be saved into `data/raw`.

+Notebook 1 shall:

+1. Load dataframe(s) that Notebook 0 had saved into `data/raw`.
+2. Call `features.py` functions to perform cleaning and feature-engineering, saving interim work to `data/interim`.

+Notebook 2 shall:

+1. Load dataframe(s) that Notebook 1 had saved into `data/interim`
+2. Call `plots.py` to generate visualizations of the data and provide exploratory data analysis.
+3. Make whatever adjustments to data appear appropriate given interpretations made during exploratory data analysis, and save the resulting dataframe(s) to `data/processed`.

+Notebook 3 shall:

+1. Load dataframe(s) that Notebook 2 had saved to `data/processed`
-11. Trains a machine learning model to predict the likely time estimate until a nomination occurs or a nomination is confirmed for a judicial vacancy.
-This is the primary responsibility of `modeling.py`
+2. Call `modeling.py` to train a machine learning model (TBD as of writing this: XGBoost or Regularized Linear Regression) to predict the likely time estimate between when a vacancy starts and when a nomination occurs, or the predict the likely time estimate between when a vacancy starts and when the replacement appointee is confirmed, or predict the likely time estimate between when a person is nominated and when their nomination is confirmed.
+3. Evaluate trained model or models to select which to use in subsequent steps
+4. Save the trained model to `models/`.

+Notebook 4 shall:

+1. Load the model that Notebook 3 had saved to `models/`.
-12. Builds a Streamlit webapp with which users can obtain estimates given their inputs (e.g. the type of vacancy, the court, the circuit, etc.) for an existing or hypothetical vacancy.
-This webapp makes calls to `predict.py` which performs inference using the trained model.
+2. Be a proof-of-concept space for a follow-up script to build a Streamlit webapp with which users can obtain estimates given their inputs (e.g. the type of vacancy, the court, the circuit, etc.) for an existing or hypothetical vacancy.
+This webapp shall make calls to `predict.py` which performs inference using the trained model.

 ## Limitations